lzhengem/stocks-app/README.md

 compares each stock's attributes to Nasdaq's recomendation, and list the stocks with the highest potential on top.

 Currently, only 9 of the criteria are being monitored.

+updated  /usr/local/rvm/rubies/ruby-2.3.0/lib/ruby/2.3.0/net/http.rb open_timeout and set it to 600 seconds instead of 60